At a Glance

 ✨Tip Number 2

 Stay updated on the latest developments regarding the DMA, DSA, AI Act, and Online Safety Act.
-Demonstrating your knowledge during interviews can set you apart as a candidate who is genuinely interested in the area of law you'll be working in.
+Demonstrating your knowledge during interviews can set you apart as a candidate who is genuinely interested in the area of law relevant to the position.

 ✨Tip Number 3